ArahDrape – Texture mapping software

 ● To delete the whole region, click on a region and press [Del] key on the keyboard, or use Regions > Delete from the main menu.

 The default color of the active region is blue, while the color of unselected regions is red.
 The colors of lines can be changed in Files > Preferences….

-On many occasions, the limits of one region will border to another region.
+On many occasions, the limits of one region will border another region.
 You will need to draw the points of your new region on the same point as the border regions, otherwise they will not join correctly and some pixels will “shine” through the borders.
-This can be quite dull and time consuming task.
+This can be quite a dull and time consuming task.
 We will show you a trick, which will allow the program to automatically draw the area border vectors along the existing area.